 Quality steep and sound limestone.
+Very quick drying.
 Climbing is strenuous, but generally well protected, with quite a few real gems.

 Situated about eight miles SW of Bristol, just beyond the village of Cleeve on the A370.
 From Bristol, turn east along Cleeve Hill Road just before the Lord Nelson Inn.
 Carry on for about